-^{}This is an example only; not your actual experience.
+^{}This is an example only and may not be based on your actual experience.
 It assumes a 25% federal income tax rate marginal rate and a 7.7% FICA marginal rate.
-State and local taxes vary, and are not included in this example.
-However, you will save on any state and local taxes as well.
+State and local taxes vary and are not included in this example.
+However, you will save on any State and local taxes as well.